 The forces acting on the projectile which are considered in the integration of the ballistic equations are gravity, aerodynamic drag, and the Coriolis force due to the earth's rotation.
 The gravity force is assumed to be invariant with height.
 The aerodynamic drag is assumed to be opposite to the velocity vector and tobe a function of the relative velocity of the projectile with respect to the air, the air density, the ballistic coefficient of the projectile corrected for its weight, and the drag function of the projectile.
-The drag function inturn depends upon air temperature and relative velocity.
+The drag function in turn depends upon air temperature and relative velocity.
 Of these independent variables, the projectile velocity is taken as the last value computed, starting from the input muzzle velocity.
 The wind, air density, and temperature are interpolated from the meteorological input data.
 The remaining quantities are available as input data.
 The Coriolis force is a function of the projectile velocity, the latitude, and the azimuth of the plane of the trajectory.
 From the vector sum of these forces and the known weight of the projectile, the acceleration is determined.
-The acceleration is then integrated over a
+The acceleration is then integrated over a time increment to obtain the velocity, and the velocity integrated to obtain the position.

-^{} The mechanical tape reader is employed only for the introduction of meteorological data. time increment o obtain the velocity, and the velocity integrated to obtain the position.
+^{} The mechanical tape reader is employed only for the introduction of meteorological data.

-At each step af the integration, the vertical position is compared with the height of the target.
+At each step of the integration, the vertical position is compared with the height of the target.
 If the projectile is above the target, the computed velocity and position are employed in the next step of the integration.
 If the projectile falls below the target, the range error is determined at this point.
 The quadrant elevation is then corrected by a function which relates it to range and height of the target.
 Generally, only two or three iterations are required to converge to the final trajectory.